guardian/frontend/static/src/javascripts/projects/common/modules/commercial/docs/header-bidding.md

 **Targeting data**

 Winner details are added as key-value pairs on the adslot's targeting.
-Prebid lets us map each key to a function that takes the auction response JSON and returns some  string value:
+Prebid lets us map each key to a function of our own that takes the auction response JSON and returns some  string value:

  - a Prebid-specific identifier is passed as an `hb_adid` string
  - the winner's name (e.g. AppNexus) is passed under `hb_bidder`